Juxtaposedwords/dotfiles/README.md

 * .bash_profile - is executed for login shells
 Note: Mac's terminal treats new login shell by default

-#Install.d
-* Description - Inside the install.d directory we see a collection of shell scripts which wil be run on installation.
-These include a number of mac configuration settings, to even just making a directory structure I prefer.
+###Install.d
+* Contains a number of shell scripts run by "install.sh"
-* Shell script names follow the format "[level]-[distro]-[desictription].sh"
+* Shell script names follow the format: "[level]-[distro]-[desictription].sh"
+* The levels, for this directory loosely correspond to:
+⋅⋅* 00 - directories, applies to all distros
+⋅⋅* 10 - system configurations, mainly for the Mac at this point ⋅⋅* 20 - enviornment tinkering/setting up the package manager and installing packages ⋅⋅* 30 - configuring UI tools intalled in level 20

-### Installation
+# Installation
 ```bash
 bash <( curl -fsSL  https://raw.githubusercontent.com/Juxtaposedwords/dotfiles/master/remote-setup.sh)
 ```